-[This assignment consists of four selections.
+[This assignment consists of three selections.
 The first appears in the dialogue before the one we discussed last time.
 It provides background for the second, which comes almost immediately after last time's selection.
-The third is Socrates' discussion of the view set out in the second, and the last is a short selection from a point later in the dialogue where Socrates recounts the development of his thinking.]
+The third is a short selection from later in the dialogue.]